Yongsoo-Cho/LIMS-Demo/README.md

 # 🧪 LabGoat

 **LabGoat** is a modern, extensible Laboratory Information Management System (LIMS) designed specifically for iGEM teams.
 It streamlines wet lab logistics, protocol tracking, project management, and inventory—all with a clean UI and Supabase integration.
-This is a development copy as more features will be built on including:
+This is an early development version branched from McMasterU's iGEM cycle, created with the goal of improving generalizability.
+Features planned for this public release include:

 ## 🚀 Features